Omshree3/Omshree3/README.md

 ### 🌟 About Me

-Data Engineer & Python Developer with 1+ years of experience building scalable ETL pipelines and data workflows using Python, SQL, PySpark, and AWS.
+Data Engineer & Python Developer with internship experience building scalable ETL pipelines and data workflows using Python, SQL, PySpark, and AWS.
 Skilled in AWS S3, Redshift, and Apache Airflow, with hands-on experience processing large datasets, automating workflows, and delivering cloud-based analytics solutions.

 - 🧠 Strong problem-solving mindset with a passion for real-world impact
 - 📊 Skilled in data cleaning, feature engineering, model building